 Nocturnal Animal Sounds

 Raccoons are one of the biggest culprits when it comes to loud noises at night.
 Adult raccoons can weigh over 20lbs.
-You can easily hear a 20lb raccoon running, thumbing, crawling, and climbing in your attic.
+You can easily hear a 20lb raccoon running, thumping, crawling, and climbing in your attic.

 Raccoons make vocalizations like purring, chittering, growling, snarling, hissing, whimpering, and even screeching.
 During the spring, raccoons seek shelter to give birth.
 The presence of kits in your attic leads to noises like mewing, crying, and whining noises.
 These kitten-like noises eventually transform into louder thumping noises and light snarls as the kits grow and start wrestling and playing.